 - Develop and implement an asset management plan; and

-- Report asset management outcomes to AMO.
+- Report asset management outcomes.

 ASSET MANAGEMENT PLAN REQUIREMENTS

 The federal Gas Tax Agreement required Ontario municipalities to develop and implement asset management plans by December 31, 2016.
 All municipalities have successfully developed a baseline asset management plan in alignment with Ontario’s Building Together: Guide for Municipal Asset Management Plans.

 Municipalities are expected to continuously improve and implement their existing asset management plans according to the requirements of the Asset Management Planning Regulation.